schurc01/comp116-schurch/pcaps/README.md

 set?
 12

-12. Briefly describe how you found the password/username pairs.
+12. Briefly describe how you found the password/username pairs. <br />
-I used ettercap to find the username-passowrd pair, and dsniff to find the anonymous accounts.
-Commands:
+I used ettercap to find the username-passowrd pair, and dsniff to find the anonymous accounts. <br />

+Commands: <br />
-dsniff -p set2.pcap
+dsniff -p set2.pcap <br />
-ettercap -T -r set2.pcap | grep "PASS"
+ettercap -T -r set2.pcap | grep "PASS" <br />

 13. For each user/password pair, identify protocol, server IP, port and the corresponding domain name

 Protocol: UDP
 Server IP: 192.168.1.200